PhasicFlow/phasicFlow/src/PostprocessData/readme.md

 auxFunctions    postprocessData;
 ```

 This will link the postprocessing library to your simulation, allowing you to use its features.
-Note that, anytime you want to deactivate the in-simulation postprocessing, you can simply change the `runTimeActive` option to `no` in `postprocessDataDict` file.
+Note that anytime you want to deactivate the in-simulation postprocessing, you can simply change the `runTimeActive` option to `no` in the `postprocessDataDict` file.

 ## 3. Time Control Options